Jérôme Chiotti

 Jérôme Chiotti (born 18 January 1972) is a French former professional racing cyclist who competed in road, cyclo-cross and mountain bike disciplines.
 He is most renowned for his victory in the 1996 World Mountain Bike Championships, a title which he later renounced by admitting doping.

 Doping admission

 Chiotti admitted to doping in order to win the 1996 World Championships in an interview with French magazine Vélo Vert on 23 April 2000.
 He admitted to spending up to US$6000 per year for EPO.
-He consequently renounced his World title during a press conference in Paris on 25 May 2000.
+He consequently renounced his World title during a press conference in Paris on 25 May 2000 and was subsequently banned for six months.

 The official UCI results were amended to reflect Thomas Frischknecht as the winner of the 1996 World Champion title.